 I was told by someone at the park that the Glen Iris Inn is where I can get a closer view of the waterfalls and so I went to go check it out.

 The Inn is a bit south of Inspiration Point, but only by a few minutes.

 I didn’t get to check out the view I wanted and at best, I just got closer to Upper Falls than anything else (which isn’t anything to complain about).

 But overall, the inn itself is a place I recommend you check out, if not to stay the night, then to eat and just enjoy the outdoor setting available there.

-There’s a number of trails you can take inside Letchworth State Park.
+There’s a number of hikes and trails you can take inside Letchworth State Park.
 Here is a list of the most popular ones:

 You will basically be hiking at the top of the park at first (over the gorge) and parallel to the Genesse River (on the left side of it).